omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.txt

         -would also change def __str__ to if statement on if name exists otherwise same as above
 - Add search and filter functionality for duration of workout -requires adding range functionality
-- Populate search box with chosen filters
 - Add filters currently active below search boxes after a filter is chosen
+- Add back button to previous search after filtering
 - Add abbreviations to some movements? could change movement_list to a list of lists: movement_list = [